Commitments and Contingencies

 Litigation

 From time to time, the Company may have certain contingent liabilities that arise in the ordinary course of its business activities and may be exposed to litigation in connection with its product candidates and operations.
 The Company’s policy is to assess the likelihood of any adverse judgments or outcomes related to legal matters, as well as ranges of probable losses.
 When it is probable that future expenditures will be made and can be reasonably estimated, the Company will accrue a liability for such matters.
-Significant judgment is required to determine both probability and estimated amount.
+Significant judgement is required to determine both probability and estimated amount.
 The Company is not aware of any material legal matters.

 Clinical Research Contracts